Wanjiru12/Akan-Name/README.md

 1. Enter correct date of birth
 2. Enter wrong date of birth where month >13
-3. Enter wrong date of birth wher day <0
+3. Enter wrong date of birth where day <0
+4. Enter wrong date of birth where day >31

 ## Technologies Used